qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/ui_form_handling.rst

 How It Works
 ^^^^^^^^^^^^
 Technically, its not really a challenge thanks to the new form API.
-You can add all items, having either a value property defined by one of the `data specific form interfaces <http://qooxdoo.org/documentation/1.2#Number / String / Color / Date / Boolean>`_ or implementing the :doc:`selection API <ui_selection2>` of qooxdoo.
+You can add all items, having either a value property defined by one of the `data specific form interfaces <http://qooxdoo.org/documentation/1.2#number / string / color / date / boolean>`_ or implementing the :doc:`selection API <ui_selection2>` of qooxdoo.
 On every add. the resetter grabs the current value and stores it.
 On a reset all stored values are set back.

 .. _pages/ui_form_handling#sample_usage: